10 things you need to know before buying land that will help you make an educated decision you won’t regret!

-Knowing your personality & that of your neighbors beforehand is a good way to know if the land is a good fit for you & your family.
+Knowing your personality and that of your neighbors beforehand is a good way to know if the land is a good fit for you and your family.

-Be sure to look at a map to see what is surrounding your property & how it may affect you now & in the future.
-Such as power lines, cell phone towers, major interstates (sound), or even chicken farms if you live in the SouthEast.
+Be sure to look at a map to see what is surrounding your property & how it may affect you now and in the future.
+Such as power lines, cell phone towers, major interstates (sound), or even chicken farms if you live in the southeast.

-We were looking for land in the country in south-east Tennessee & if you’ve ever looked for land away from city & suburbs in this part of the country something you will constantly run into are chicken farms, & they stink like nothing else!
+We were looking for land in the country in southeast Tennessee and if you’ve ever looked for land away from city and suburbs in this part of the country something you will constantly run into are chicken farms, and they stink like nothing else!

-So instead of a chicken farm, we ended up purchasing land surrounded by woods, a neighborhood, & an expansive & expensive horse farm.
+So instead of a chicken farm, we ended up purchasing land surrounded by woods, a neighborhood, and an expansive and expensive horse barn/field.

-You will also want to be aware of school zones (even if you don’t have kids, this is important for re-sale value) & interstates which can produce alot more sound than you think even a few miles away.
+You will also want to be aware of school zones (even if you don’t have kids, this is important for re-sale value) and interstates which can produce a lot more sound than you think even a few miles away.

 We found a piece of land that we absolutely loved, but was ruined by an interstate about a mile away.

-When we lived in Birmingham we lived a hop, skip, & jump away from an interstate, so we knew they could be bad, but this particular piece of property seemed far enough away & was deep in the woods.
+When we lived in Birmingham we lived a hop, skip and jump away from an interstate, so we knew they could be bad, but this particular piece of property seemed far enough away and was deep in the woods.